 Ethics are part of the formal didactic schedule, but the evaluation of professional and ethical behavior will take place in the clinical/surgical environment.
 The fellow is expected to be HIPAA compliant.
 The fellow is expected to act in a respectful, professional manner towards all individuals.
 Part of ethical and professional behavior is being prepared for surgery.
 The fellow is expected to be prepared for all surgical cases.
 The fellow needs to be familiar with the patient's history, even if he/she did not see the patient in the clinic.
 The fellow is responsible for completing the pre and post-operative paper work.
 This includes writing all of the patient's prescriptions, checking for allergies, anticipating if post-operative admission will be required, and ensuring that scans are available in the operating room.
-(PACS System and outside scans) Any behavior deemed unprofessional or unethical will be addressed by Drs.
-Sivak or Nguyen.
-If this does not result in improved behavior, disciplinary action will be taken as outlined in the GME institutional policy for disciplinary action http://www.hsc.wvu.edu/som/GME/Policies/ The fellow is evaluated on professionalism in the twice yearly evaluations by Drs.
-Sivak and Nguyen in this section of the evaluation form.
-This evaluation will be used by the program director (Dr. Sivak) to determine quality of professional behavior for graduating fellows which is documented in the exit interview letter.
+(PACS System and outside scans).
+Any behavior deemed unprofessional or unethical will be addressed by Drs.
+Nguyen or Thuro.
+If this does not result in improved behavior, disciplinary action will be taken as outlined in the GME institutional policy for disciplinary action https://medicine.hsc.wvu.edu/gme/gmepolicies/The fellow is evaluated on professionalism in the twice yearly evaluations by Drs.
+Nguyen and Thuro in this section of the evaluation form.
+This evaluation will be used by the program director (Dr. Nguyen) to determine quality of professional behavior for graduating fellows which is documented in the exit interview letter.
 Formal didactic teaching on professionalism is delivered through the Basic Humanities course that is a requirement at the beginning of fellowship.
 The fellow is expected to practice professionalism at the level of a faculty physician as successful completion of ophthalmology residency has been accomplished.
 Refinement of professional behavior as it applies to OPRS surgery is expected to progress through the 24 months of training.
 This is evaluated by the CCC twice a year using the ACGME milestones listed below.

-ACGME Milestone s: Professionalism Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates behavior that conveys compassion, honesty, and genuine interest in pateints and families Recognizes ethical issues in practice and is able to discuss, analyze, and manage ethical situations Recognizes individual Understands the beliefs, values, and practices of diverse and vulnerable patient populations, and the potential impact on patient Develops a mutually agreeable care plan in context of conflicting physician and patient values and beliefs Recognizes signs of Develops programs to ensure equality of care in diverse, vulnerable, and underserved populations Exhibits professional behavior limits in clinical situations and asks for assistance when needed care Prioritizes and balances conflicting viewpoints between physician, family, and others to optimize medical care physician impairment and demonstrates appropriate steps to address impairment in self and in colleagues Recognizes and addresses real or potential conflicts of interest
+ACGME Milestones: Professionalism Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates behavior that conveys compassion, honesty, and genuine interest in patients and families Recognizes ethical issues in practice and is able to discuss, analyze, and manage ethical situations Understands the beliefs, values, and practices of diverse and vulnerable patient populations, and the potential impact on Develops a mutually agreeable care plan in context of conflicting physician and patient values and beliefs Develops programs to ensure equality of care in diverse, vulnerable, and underserved populations Exhibits professional behavior Recognizes individual limits in clinical situations and asks for assistance when needed patient care Prioritizes and balances conflicting viewpoints between physician, family, and others to optimize Recognizes signs of physician impairment and demonstrates appropriate steps to address impairment in self and in colleagues

+medical care Recognizes and

+addresses real or

+potential conflicts of

+interest